[ Printer Friendly Version ] [ Report Abuse ]

 The man swallowed and gave a quick nod.
 He didn’t seem able to speak.

-As Rachael watched them retreat down the corridor, she felt a familiar twinge in her head that always seemed to happen before everything all went to hell.
+As Rachael watched them retreat down the corridor, she felt a familiar twinge at the top of her head that always seemed to happen before everything all went to hell.

 This was starting to seem a lot like trouble.